 Strength of Steel Carport vs. Aluminum Carport

 An aluminum carport is comparatively lighter in weight than a steel carport.
 While light-weight might seem like a beneficial quality to have, it works as a drawback for an aluminum carport.
-Lighter weighing aluminum carport has a less structural strength and cannot withstand heavy loads as effectively as the heavier steel carport.
-For an aluminum carport to attain the same amount of structural strength and stability as a steel carport, the thickness of all the components should be significantly increased.
-The more the thickness of the components of an aluminum carport is increased, the more uneconomical it becomes compared to a steel carport.
+Lighter weighing aluminum carport has less structural strength and cannot withstand heavy loads as effectively as the heavier steel carport.
+For an aluminum carport to attain the same amount of structural strength and stability as a steel carport, the thickness of all the components should be increased significantly.
+The more the thickness is increased, the more uneconomical an aluminum carport becomes compared when to a steel carport.

 Durability of Steel Carport vs. Aluminum Carport